DSALouisville/dsablog/src/_pages/comms.md

   Description: This committee will be tasked with monitoring the political activities, through open and legal means, relevant politicians at the local, state, and national level.
 It will also monitor pending legislation and relevant news stories.
 It will do this with the purpose of providing actionable items for DSA Louisville to exert it's influence upon.
 The Committee will provide briefings and some analysis.
 It will collaborate with other committees and DSA Louisville as a whole to ensure timely distribution of actionable items.

+---

+_For more information, complete our [contact form](https://goo.gl/forms/DstPoP4eGE0Dxnfm2) and an organizer will get with you soon!